 One of the things I truly loved about my Lady Karen is that she was just that, a true lady.
-She waited for me to open doors for her, to pull her chair out at the table, to stand up when she came into the room, and to always walk on the street side of the sidewalk when we walked together.
-She never ran, always walked like a lady.
+She waited for me to open doors for her, to pull her chair out at the table, expected me to stand up when she came into the room, and to always walk on the street side of the sidewalk when we walked together.
+She never ran, always walked like a lady (at about the pace that Meghan walked down the aisle to Harry).
 Several times I’d be walking and realize I was alone, would stop, turn around and see her about a block behind me.
 I’d go back, she wouldn’t say a thing, and we’d start walking together again, but this time I would be holding her hand and walking a lot slower and staying with her.
 My favorite song for her was Lionel Ritchie’s “Three Times A Lady” and I would play it or dedicate to her on the radio many times.
 She never cursed, didn’t smoke, drink, or ever do drugs.
 She didn’t like to be around those who did but would never say anything negative, just wouldn’t join in.
 It was slow, but she converted me.
 I never became a true gentleman to her lady, but I was a whole lot closer at the end than I ever was before.
 She never used crude or vulgar language and if she left the room, it was always to “powder her nose.”
 I loved that about her and came to resent women who cursed and used vulgar language—she had that effect on me.
 Of course, her ladyship sometimes caused me embarrassment.
 Seems that true ladies don’t purchase their own lingerie or feminine items—that fell to me.
 I spent many an anxious moment in the lingerie departments of Sears and The May Company.
 This was in those very old days before you could buy things online and have them delivered.
 It was before Victoria’s Secret.
 The only thing going back then was a place called Fredrick’s of Hollywood which was a much raunchier version of Victoria’s Secret.
 I never even went in although we did drive by it.
 Once at a party in Hollywood, I met Don Mackie who designed all of Cher’s clothes and outfits.
 We got to talking and he designed a couple of pieces of very nice lingerie for my lady.
 Did it for free, too.
 She loved them and wore them but would never tell anyone about them.
 I asked her why, and she said, “Because then they would want to see them, and they are only for my gentleman.”
 I shut up forever.
-I hated the looks I got when I was buying underwear for her but happily she was so much smaller than me that no one that I was buying for myself.
+I hated the looks I got when I was buying underwear for her but happily she was so much smaller than me that no one thought that I was buying for myself.
 Of course, the feminine products were worse, and it always seemed that when I got to the register whatever I had was not marked or priced properly and the cashier would reach for the microphone and announce to the store that she needed a price check on . . . well, you know.
 My face would still be red when I got home, but Karen knew better than to ask.